EiAlonGuer/EiAlonGuer/README.md

 Current projects / ideas (Updated 7/24):

   - Looking at trees (real life ones).
-  - Learning about tessellations in Euclidean 3-spaces.
+  - Learning about tessellations in Euclidean n-spaces.
   - Messing around with soundfonts.